Does getting a verified Facebook page seem out of your reach? It shouldn’t. The process of getting verified is quite simple with these tips.

 Have you been thinking about going through the process to verify your Facebook page?
 The difference on the surface between a verified Facebook page and an unverified Facebook page is a simple blue or gray checkmark.
 It is so small that unless you are looking for it, you may not even notice it.

-What difference does that check mark make, and how do you get it in the first place?
+What difference does that checkmark make, and how do you get it in the first place?

 Why Facebook Verification Matters

-Other times, they can be more malicious, with someone stealing your content and scamming people in the process.
+Other times, they can be more malicious, stealing your content and scamming people in the process.
 By having your page verified, it helps your following to find the real you and be able to ignore the fakers.

 Even though there are no conclusive studies of this, the cumulative effect of the above benefits may also lead to more reach and engagement with your brand.

 How to Get a Verified Facebook Page in Three Easy Steps

-Page verification is a simple process that only takes a few minutes and a publicly listed business phone number.
+If you don’t have (or want to use) a phone number, you can also submit documentation for your business.
 Many older articles about this process are much more complicated—ignore them.
 Facebook has recently streamlined this process to make it super simple.

-As long as your number is publicly listed, you should get instant approval for your page.
+As long as your number is publicly listed, you should get an instant approval for your page.
 This also means that if you are an agency or verifying a Facebook page for a client, you will need to input their business phone number and make sure someone is there to pick up and give you the code.